 The fourth form of the SET PREFIX command allows the user to specify a synonym for a prefix command or Rexx prefix macro.
 The newname is the command entered in the prefix area and oldname corresponds to an existing prefix command or a Rexx macro file in the MACROPATH ending in .the or whatever the value of SET MACROEXT is at the time the prefix command is executed.
 The oldname can also be the fully qualified filename of a Rexx macro.
+To turn off a prefix synonym, call SET PREFIX newname oldname where newname and oldname are the same and newname is an existing prefix command or macro.

-The first and second forms of the SET PREFIX command allows the user to specify the width of the prefix area and optionally a gap between the prefix area and the filearea. m can be specified as an unsigned number between 2 and 20 inclusive. n can be specified as an unsigned number between 0 and 18, but less than the number specified in m.
+The fifth form of the SET PREFIX command allows the user to specify the width of the gap between the prefix area and the file area and whether a vertical line should be displayed in that gap. n can be specified as an unsigned number between 0 and 18, but less than the current prefix width.

-Specification of prefix width is a THE-only option.
+Specification of prefix width ang gap is a THE-only option.
+Kedit has